jonasbystrom/ESP-Now-Sensor-system-with-WiFi/README.md

 - Longer range than WiFi, no need for external antennas

 ## Typical usage
-Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc.
+Battery and/or solar powered sensors and weather stations connected to home automations, to Blynk apps, to Thingspeak, MQTT, etc. Or just for longer/safer reach and communication.

 ## Code available
 - Code template/demonstrator for ESP8266 Sensor node (sending on ESP-NOW)
 - Code template/demonstrator for ESP8266 Gateway (receiving on ESP-NOW and providing a simple web server over WiFi),

 ## Later to be added
 - Code templates for ESP32.
-(Small #define addons to the existing code)
+(Small #define addons to the existing code.)
 - System overview sketch
 - Possble battery life time data & graphs